daniellecrobinson/Data-Rescue-PDX/README.md

 OK, now that you've run through that, you should feel more comfortable sorting through a JSON file for information about dataset contents, ownership, licensing, size, and other important info.

-### 3. Data Detectives: Discovering your data and creating a JSON metadata file
+### 2. Data Detectives: Discovering data and creating JSON metadata files

 Here is a sample exercise to take you through creating a metadata file.